All City Guides

 Time limitNo time limit (HYROX policy)

-Source: HYROX official results / event data 2025
+Source: HYROX official event page and 2025 results, verified 2 August 2026

 RECOVERY SPOTS